autom8ter/helmgate/README.md

     kubectl get pods -n kdeploy -w

 Kdeploy is intended to be deployed behind an SSL ingress/proxy and doesn't handle TLS termination.
-Please see [gproxy](https://github.com/graphikDB/gproxy) if an easy to use ingress/proxy for Kubernetes is needed.